 There are many processes that may need to be addressed during mastering.
-These can include: equalization and tonal balancing, dynamic compression/expansion, peak level limiting, noise reduction, stereo width adjustment/enhancement, de-essing and de-clicking, editing, phase correction, fading in/out.
+These can include: equalization and tonal balancing, dynamic compression/expansion, harmonic saturation, stereo width adjustment/enhancement, peak level limiting, noise reduction, de-essing and de-clicking, editing, phase correction, fading in/out.

-Every mastering job is different and may require any of the processes mentioned above to correct or enhance certain aspects of a recording or mix.
-Some of the music I receive will benefit from some analogue dynamic compression, and tonal balancing (EQ).
-During mastering I will adjust for a correct musical balance if necessary, often making small dips and cuts to certain prominent frequencies and areas in the mix.
-I can achieve this very accurately in my acoustically treated and calibrated studio.
-Full range monitoring and high quality digital to analogue (DA) conversion allows me to hear minor details that may need to be delicately balanced to enhance the listening experience.
-Stereo width may need to be adjusted (widened or center focused), and editing and fading in/out of the beginning and end of the track may be required for smooth and clean transitions.
-Finally, I may use more dynamic compression or limiting to achieve commercial loudness.
+Every mastering job is different and may require any of the processes mentioned above to correct or enhance certain aspects of a recording.
+Some of the music I receive will benefit from a touch of analog dynamic compression, and tonal balancing (EQ).
+During mastering I will adjust for a correct musical balance, often making small dips and cuts to certain prominent frequencies and areas in the mix.

-There is some discussion these days about modern commercial music being pushed to the extremes of loudness using certain mastering techniques.
+The loudness wars are over!
+Rejoice!
+In the not so distant past, commercial music was being pushed to the extremes of loudness using certain mastering techniques.
 Once the maximum amplitude for a digital audio signal is reached (0 dBfs), then perceived loudness can be increased further by using audio compression and brick wall limiting, to reduce the dynamic range of the music.
-Extreme dynamic range compression and limiting will add distortion artifacts to the audio signal, and the music will suffer as a result, sounding fatiguing and uncomfortable when listened to for extended periods.
+Extreme dynamic range compression and limiting will make your music loud, but it will also add distortion artifacts to the audio signal, and the music will suffer as a result, sounding fatiguing and uncomfortable when listened to for extended periods.

-In my own personal experience, some songs can be pushed louder than others before dynamic range reduction starts to have a detrimental effect on the sound quality of the music.
-I master a lot of bass heavy techno and electronic music which gets played by DJ's in clubs and live venues, so I usually push these tracks less to achieve a better quality low end.
+Anyway, I have always been sensible with loudness and limiting.
+Too much dynamic range reduction will always have a detrimental effect on the sound quality of the music.
+I master a lot of bass heavy techno and electronic music which gets played by DJ's in clubs and live venues, so I have always pushed these tracks less to achieve a better quality low end.
 Compression and limiting are powerful tools when mastering, and applying them sensibly will allow a correctly balanced (dynamic) master to sound much better on a club system at high volumes, than an already pushed to the extreme loud master.